-- NEW: Maersk, security contractor launch drug action plan after deaths
+- Maersk, security contractor launch drug action plan after deaths

 - Needles, traces of narcotics found with dead contractors, Seychelles official says